fems14/vllm-ascend/docs/source/user_guide/feature_guide/kv_pool.md

 **backend**: Set the storage backend for kvpool, with the default being mooncake.

 ### Environment Variable Configuration
-To guarantee uniform hash generation, it is required to synchronize the PYTHONHASHSEED environment variable across all nodes upon enabling pooling.
+To guarantee uniform hash generation, it is required to synchronize the PYTHONHASHSEED environment variable across all nodes upon enabling KV Pool.
 ```bash
 export PYTHONHASHSEED=0
 ```

-## Example of using Mooncake as a KVCache pooling backend
+## Example of using Mooncake as a KV Pool backend
 * Software:
     * Check NPU network configuration: